kamaln7/klein/README.md

 klein has three core components that are abstracted into "modules" to allow different functionality:

 1. auth
-   * Handles authentication, gaurding access to shortening links
+   * Handles authentication, guarding access to shortening links
    * Comes with two modules:
      * Unauthenticated—shorten URLs without authentication
      * Static Key—require a static key/password